Nagaraj-U/Flutter_MyCardApp/README.md

-# Mi Card
+# My Card

-Mi Card is a personal business card.
+My Card is a personal business card.

-##It includes demo of fallowing concepts
+## It includes demo of following concepts

 * How to create Stateless Widgets
 * What is the difference between hot reload and hot refresh and running an app from cold